-- The Real Property Manager shall assign work to Senior Real Property Agents, Real Property Agents, and Associate Real Property Agents and, if required, assign a ROW consultant to assist in the delivery of the assigned work.
-The ROW consultant shall be selected through the CAMM procurement process. - The Senior Real Property Agents will oversee all work assigned to the ROW consultant to ensure compliance with OCTA's policies and procedures, federal and state regulations, and in cases of on the State Highway System projects, the cooperative agreement with Caltrans. - The assigned ROW consultant shall make recommendations on given assignments for review and concurrence by a Senior Real Property Agent.
+- The Real Property Manager shall assign work to Senior Real Property Agents, Real Property Agents and Associate Real Property Agents and, if required, assign a Right of Way Consultant to assist in the delivery of the assigned work.
+The Right of Way Consultant shall be selected through the OCTA's Contract Administration and Material Management (CAMM) procurement process. - The Senior Real Property Agents will oversee all work assigned to the Right of Way Consultant to ensure compliance with OCTA's policies and procedures, federal and state regulations, and in cases of On the State Highway System Projects, the Cooperative Agreement with Caltrans.

+The assigned Right of Way Consultant shall make recommendations on given assignments for review and concurrence by a Senior Real Property Agent.
 The Senior Real Property Agent shall make recommendations to the Real Property Manager for approval.
-The Real Property Manager shall approve all decisions and execute documents for the Department within the Real Property Manager's delegated authority or seek approval of the Executive Director, Capital Programs.
+The Real Property Manager shall approve all decisions and execute documents for the Real Property Department within the Real Property Manager's delegated authority or seek approval of the Executive Director, Capital Programs.